 All of that and more is happening in the carbon disc brake wheelset world.
-Sadly, almost none of it is happening for those of us looking for less expensive, alloy road disc wheelset options.
+Sadly, little of it has happened for those of us looking for less expensive, alloy road disc wheelset options.
 And it’s not because of the material differences, at least not in my opinion.
 Rather, it is more likely because the innovation usually comes in carbon wheels first where the margins are bigger.
 I’m also guessing that there’s not enough volume yet for aftermarket road disc brake wheels to justify investing in lower margin alloy upgrade wheels.

 Will it happen for those of us who want to upgrade the stock wheels that came with our new road disc bikes but are not able or willing to spend on carbon wheels?
 I believe it should but greater demand from cyclists for carbon wheels has stalled it for now.

 Other wheelsets, like the Campy Zonda Disc Brake wheelset, have asymmetric rims to handle the differential braking forces on the wheels.
-These are modest changes not fully realizing the potential redesign opportunities I mentioned above but are still a good sign of added road disc wheelset focus.
+These are modest changes that don’t fully realize the potential redesign opportunities I mentioned above but are still a good sign of added road disc wheelset focus.
 The result, in the case of the Zonda, is a wheelset too heavy and too narrow to be competitive with and included in this review of the best wheelsets in this category.

-Alloy road disc wheels still weigh more than their rim brake siblings – most an unnoticeable 50-80 grams – when, if designed first for disc brake use, they should weigh less by roughly the same amount, which would begin to be noticeable.
+Alloy road disc wheels still weigh more than their rim brake siblings – most an unnoticeable 50-80 grams – when, if designed first for disc brake use, they should weigh less by roughly the same amount.
 And while their retail prices are now about the same in disc and rim brake versions (disc brake wheels used to be notably more expensive), most are still closer to $1000 than $500.

 That’s the bad news.